30th Street Station: 21st century

-Renaming

-In August 2014, Congress passed a law to rename the station to William H. Gray III 30th Street Station in honor of the late congressman.
+In August 2014, Congress passed legislation to rename the station William H. Gray III 30th Street Station in honor of William H. Gray III, a former U.S. Congressman from the Philadelphia area.
 At the time, the change was to occur "in the next few months".

 In 2019, signs were installed outside the station with the new name and plans were announced for a statue of Gray and a memorial plaque.
 The name change officially took effect on February 6, 2020.